-Pianote lacks interactive content, but it offers a vast collection of high-quality content, and due to Simply Piano’s flaws, we prefer Pianote.
+Pianote lacks interactive content, but it offers a vast collection of high-quality content, and due to Simply Piano’s flaws, I prefer Pianote.

 Simply Piano vs Playground Sessions

-Playground Sessions is outstanding in almost every way; we highly recommend it.
+Playground Sessions is outstanding in almost every way; I highly recommend it.

 Simply Piano vs Flowkey